-You must configure the connection with an BMC Digital Workplace Catalog connector before you can use it for building workflows.
+You must configure the connection with any BMC Digital Workplace Catalog connector before you can use it for building workflows.

-The workflow designer by default includes available connector elements that can be used for building workflows.
+By default, the workflow designer includes available connector elements that you can use to build workflows.
 You can create multiple connections with connectors of the same type.

 Before you begin

 - You must have an external system up and running before you can configure a connection with it.
 Review the External account requirements subtopic for any connector described in the Service connector capabilities section.